GNU ld's output section layout is determined by a linker script,

 If a linker script explicitly includes a SECTIONS

-command specifying .rodata
+command specifying .rodata without mentioning other

-read-only sections, orphan sections like .dynsym
+read-only sections, orphan sections like .dynsym might be

-placed before .rodata
+placed before .rodata.

 1 | .rodata : { *(.rodata .rodata.*) } |